YOUR STORY IS THEIR WEAKNESS

 Write Your Testimony in Five Steps

-During hearings, industry reps will feed legislators polished lies.
-You don't need to be a scientist – just have a few plain‑truth comebacks ready.
+During hearings, industry representatives will give legislators polished talking points.
+You do not need to be a scientist.
+Keep a few plain-truth replies ready.

 Industry ClaimYour Plain-Truth Reply

-“Kratom is just a plant – natural and safe.”“Poison ivy is natural.
+“Kratom is just a plant — natural and safe.”“Poison ivy is natural.
 Arsenic is natural.
-The question is what it does to the body – and kratom turns into an opioid inside us.”
+The question is what it does to the body — and kratom produces opioid-like effects.”

-“The FDA denial was just about paperwork.”“The FDA said they couldn't even identify the ingredient.
-That's not a paperwork problem – it's a safety failure.”
+“The FDA denial was just about paperwork.”“The FDA said it could not establish basic identity or safety.
+That is not a paperwork problem.
+It is a safety failure.”

-“KCPA would regulate kratom and make it safe.”“The KCPA was written by the industry itself.
-It puts a stamp of approval on a product that still causes addiction and withdrawal.”
+“KCPA would regulate kratom and make it safe.”“The KCPA was promoted by the industry itself.
+It creates an appearance of regulation while products linked to dependence and withdrawal stay on shelves.”

-“Studies show it's well tolerated.”“Those studies used pure powder on healthy adults for a few days.
-Gas station kratom is contaminated, unpredictable, and used by real people with real health conditions.”
+“Studies show it is well tolerated.”“Those studies often use controlled products in selected adults.
+Retail kratom is variable, sometimes contaminated, and used by real people with real health conditions.”

-If you get a question you can't answer: “I can't speak to that study, but I can point you to the FDA and CDC data on our website.”
+If you get a question you cannot answer: “I cannot speak to that study, but I can point you to the FDA and CDC data on our website.”

 Templates You Can Make Your Own

 “I'm [Name].
-My addiction didn't start with heroin – it started with kratom, sold legally at a vape shop near my college.
+My addiction did not start with heroin.
+It started with kratom, sold legally at a vape shop near my college.
 I spent three years in hell before I got clean.
 No one should have that trap waiting at the corner store.
 Pass this ban.”

 Delivering Your Testimony